Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

-It can be easily verified that the Lagrangian in Eq.~\ref{eq:lag_axion_2} is chirally symmetric but breaks the $U(1)_A$ symmetry as required by QCD.
+where $i$ runs from $1$ to $3$.
+It can be easily verified that the Lagrangian in Eq.~\ref{eq:lag_axion_2nl} is chirally symmetric but breaks the $U(1)_A$ symmetry as required by QCD.
 Now with the inclusion of the axion field the new working Lagrangian becomes

-Once we have the total Lagrangian, we can get the thermodynamic potential ($\Omega$) using the mean field approximation~\cite{Boer:2008ct,Boomsma:2009eh,Lu:2018ukl,Bandyopadhyay:2019pml}.
-Now from $\Omega$ one can obtain different condensates by solving the gap equations simultaneously.
-For specific temperature and magnetic field these solutions will also depend on the axion field ($a/f_a$) and thus as a whole the potential will be,